Baseflow/ExoPlayerXamarin/README.md

 adaptive playbacks.
 Unlike the MediaPlayer API, ExoPlayer is easy to customize and extend, and can be updated through Play Store application updates.

-**WARNING: Exoplayer 2.9.0 and up requires Visual Studio 2019 with R8 and D8.
-Readmore at: https://docs.microsoft.com/en-us/visualstudio/releases/2019/release-notes-preview#d8-r8**
+**IMPORTANT: Exoplayer 2.9.0 and up requires Visual Studio 2019 with R8 and D8.
+You also need to enable AAPT2.
+Readmore at: https://devblogs.microsoft.com/xamarin/androids-d8-dexer-and-r8-shrinker/**

 ## Documentation ##